 In an isolated type high voltage isolation transformers, an abnormal voltage caused by lightning surges entering from the power supply side is released to the ground by a lightning arrester, while the voltage difference between the ground and the power supply is reduced by the isolation transformer.

 High voltage isolation transformers and surge arresters are both devices used to protect equipment from lightning surges.
-However, there are structural differences between high voltage isolation transformers and surge arresters.
+However, there are structural differences between high-voltage isolation transformers and surge arresters.

 A lightning arrester is connected in parallel with the device to be protected, and the arrester itself is grounded.
 Under normal conditions, the surge arrester acts as an insulator, but when surge voltages such as lightning occur, the surge arrester becomes conductive and releases the surge voltages to the ground.
 ZnO (zinc oxide) is often used as a material for surge arresters.